Door #1: Krog Street Tunnel

 July 2014 – Moved and Replaced July 2017

-Located on an outside column of the Krog Street Tunnel, this door was the first Tiny Doors ATL installation.
+Located on an outside wall of the Krog Street Tunnel, this door was the first Tiny Doors ATL installation.
 We selected the tunnel for Door #1 a few reasons.
-Firstly because Krog is an active street art location and we hoped this project would be one other artists would respond to in some way.
-Secondly because our tiny headquarters is in Reynoldstown, and we love seeing it evolve every day.
-We added the hashtag #TinyDoorsATL hoping people would upload photos to social media as a way of documenting not only the door itself, but also their responses to the door.
+First, Krog is an active street art location and we hoped this project would be one other artists would respond to in some way.
+Second, our tiny headquarters is in Reynoldstown and we love seeing this door evolve every day.
+In 2014, we first painted the hashtag #TinyDoorsATL by this door hoping people would upload photos to social media as a way to document not only the door itself, but also a visitor's response to the door.

 People not only noticed the door, but also began leaving tiny gifts on the stoop.
 A very small to go box from a popular neighborhood restaurant, The Flying Biscuit, appeared on the doorʼs front porch.
 A tiny Atlanta Journal-Constitution left by Scoop Callahan documented the buffing of the tunnel.
 A miniature pumpkin appeared around Halloween.
 FAFATL artists began using the door as a drop site for art.
 We were thrilled!

 The murals around Door #1 change a few times a year and feature local artists.
-In addition to tiny murals painted by Karen Anderson, the principal artist of Tiny Doors ATL, Door #1 murals have also been painted by Kate Bush, Catlanta, R. Land, sQuishypuss, and Lucy Ricketts.
+In addition to tiny murals painted by Karen Anderson, the principal artist of Tiny Doors ATL, Door #1 murals have also been painted by Lotus Eaters Club, Kate Bush, Catlanta, R. Land, sQuishypuss, and Lucy Ricketts.